Meet the Grand Jury for S.Pellegrino Young Chef Academy Competition 2022-23

 Having swapped a career in graphic design for the kitchen, chef Vicky Lau has become one of Asia’s leading chefs, winning two Michelin stars at Tate Dining Room in her native Hong Kong.
 There she has been lauded for her elegant approach to French and Chinese cuisine, utilising her razor-sharp design aesthetic to create plates that are not only delicious but works of art.

-Nancy Silverton is the head of the Mozza group of restaurants in Los Angeles, Los Cabos (Mexico), London and soon, Singapore.
+Nancy Silverton is the head of the Mozza group of restaurants in Los Angeles, Los Cabos (Mexico), London and Singapore.
 Having fallen in love with Italian food on a trip to Europe, she set about revolutionising the food scene in Southern California, a story told in an episode of Netflix’s Chef’s Table.
-Named ‘Outstanding Chef’ by the James Beard Foundation in 2014, she is also the author of nine cookbooks.
+Named ‘Outstanding Chef’ by the James Beard Foundation in 2014, she is also the author of 10 cookbooks: Desserts (1986), Breads from the La Brea Bakery (1996), Pastries from the La Brea Bakery (2000), Nancy Silverton's Sandwich Book (2005), Twist of the Wrist (2007), The Mozza Cookbook (2011), Mozza at Home (2016), Chi Spacca (2020) and The Cookie that Changed My Life...
+(2023).

-Julien Royer is the chef-owner of the three-Michelin-starred Odette restaurant in Singapore as well as the more casual Claudine, and Louise in Hong Kong.
+Julien Royer is the co-owner/chef of Odette, a modern French restaurant with three Michelin stars in Singapore as well as the more casual Claudine, and Louise in Hong Kong.
 Hailing from a farming family in Cantal, France, he has worked all over the world, including with the likes of Michel Bras, and has been previously involved with the competition as a mentor.
 In 2019, Odette was named Best Restaurant in Asia by Asia’s 50 Best Restaurants.

 The Camanini brothers have taken the Italian food scene by storm at Michelin-starred Lido 84 on the shores of Lake Garda.
-There chef Riccardo has crafted a contemporary cuisine with traditional roots that has thrilled the world of gastronomy, informed by his work with greats such as Gualtiero Marchesi and Raymond Blanc, and the abundant larder of this part of Northern Italy.
-In 2021, Lido 84 was the highest new entry in The World’s 50 Best Restaurants list, at number 15.
+There chef Camanini has crafted a contemporary cuisine with traditional roots that has thrilled the world of gastronomy, informed by his work with greats such as Gualtiero Marchesi and Jean-Louis Nomicos, and the abundant larder of this part of Northern Italy.
+Lido 84 currently sits at #7 on The World’s 50 Best Restaurants list.